Abando (Bilbao Metro)

-Abando is a station on lines 1 and 2 of the Bilbao metro.
+Abando is a station on Lines 1 and 2 of the Bilbao Metro.
 The station is located in the neighborhood of Abando, in the district with the same name.
 The station is located close to Bilbao-Abando railway station, to which it is directly connected.
 It opened on 11 November 1995.
 It is one of the busiest stations in the network.

 Station layout

-Moyua station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.
+Abando station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.